ktd2054/IT_Journal/Day-11.md

 <img width="947" height="432" alt="s1" src="https://github.com/user-attachments/assets/41e57beb-92e9-42a1-9a15-7bb5c6f1ab73" />

-There are some sections in sidebar of the admin center, those are the features used in Entra.
+There are some sections in the sidebar of the admin center, those are the features used in Entra.

 | **Section**             | **Purpose**                          | **Who Uses It Daily?**              |
 |-------------------------|----------------------------------------|--------------------------------------|